Background and existing activities

 The main current aim for NHS is to promote that Nordic countries are studied in their international context acknowledging the challenges of the globalized world.
 The question of regionalization is of particular importance.
 To what extent is it fruitful to analyze the Nordic countries as a particular region, historically or in contemporary world, a region with common historical experiences and/or a region with a common agenda in the world?
 To what extent are the national identities in the different Nordic countries constructed reflexively as particular expressions of countries of a particular Nordic type?
 Especially topical is to ask what the Nordic countries have to put on the table in international discussion as examples of best/good practices or cautionary example of bad practices.

 The perspective of Nordic in the world and the world in the Nordic Region necessitates that Nordic historians enter into a dialogue with agencies and research partners outside the Nordic countries.
 Integrating an outside perspective will help NHS to become an important international arena, attracting young as well as experienced researchers to work within CISH.

 Organization and membership

 The International organization of Nordic History Studies is administered by the Centre for Nordic Studies (CENS) at the University of Helsinki.
-CENS will be responsible of the documentation, administration and the maintenance of the organisation’s homepage.
-Research Director at CENS, professor Peter Stadius, will act as secretary for the NHS.
+CENS is responsible of the documentation, administration and the maintenance of the organization’s homepage.
+Research Director at CENS, professor Peter Stadius, act as secretary for the NHS.